nicholashc/GhostWizards/README.md

 #### Scope / Restrictions

 The scope of this project applies only to the inaugural Tournament, though may be used adapted freely for future tournaments.
-TheButton will only be available during limited intervals based on the specific rules and conditions in The Tournament.
+GhostWizards will only be available during limited intervals based on the specific rules and conditions in The Tournament.
 Scope is further restricted by the goals and limitations of its single author.

 ### Core_Components

 *Note: the official CW contracts will likely be revised before launch.
 I don't know if this will just involve minor bug fixes or substantial changes in core logic.
-This could affect some of the large design choices about how TheButton will/can/should work.
+This could affect some of the large design choices about how GhostWizards will/can/should work.
 I've also learned that Dapper plans to run a "culling bot" for the inaugural Tournament, which changes some of these plans.*

 #### Smart Contract Wrapper